ytrqua3/music-prefernce-country-classification/README.md

 link to project: https://github.com/ytrqua3/news_aggregator_project

 After taking CPSC3280 in Langara, I found that the course mainly focuses on introducing different cloud services (e.g. ec2, s3, load balancer, Kinesis, Aurora, DynamoDB...) and building data ETL pipelines using AWS Glue and pyspark.
 In the term project, I deployed a pipeline that aggregates data and api gateways to fetch the data.
 Within the project, spark was used to form embeddings for each artist using a simple neural network model called word2vec.
-Later, an idea that I could predict users' country according to their preference in artists popped up.
+Later, an idea that I could predict users' country according to their preference in artists popped up. <br/><br/>
+project summary: user top 50 artists -> glue spark -> user embeddings -> experiment with logistic regression, lightgbm and soft hierarchial two layer lightgbm (region -> country) -> picked and deploy flat lightgbm -> expose it using api gateway <br/><br/>

 Log of notes and learning: